Sonia Elise RollandProfessor of Law and Faculty Director, LLM and International Programs

 Boston, MA 02115

 Fax: (617) 373-5056

-Professor Rolland's current research focuses on the framework for development in international trade law.
-Her research interests include public international law, international trade law, environmental law and energy regulation.
-She teaches International Law, International Trade Law and International Litigation.
+Professor Rolland's writings focus on the legal framework for sustainable and socio-economic development in international economic law.
+Her research interests include public international law, international trade law, international environmental law and energy regulation.
+Through the exploration of different subject matters, she examines the intersection of legal regimes to improve the understanding of an increasingly multi-layered international and transnational legal order.
+She teaches Public International Law, International Trade Law, International Business Transactions and Cross-Border Civil Litigation.

 Fields of Expertise